Nedong District is a municipal district under Shannan City. It means “In front of the tip of elephant trunk” in Tibetan.

 Population and ethnicity

-In the early part of the 7th century, Tubo kingdom raised in the area of Trndruk of Nedong region.
+In the early part of 7th century, Tubo kingdom raised in the area of Trandruk of Nedong region.

-After the fall of Tubo kingdom, the son of the last Tibet Tsenpo (King) Lang Darma took Trndruk as a base, and later it became the center of the reign of King Yarlong
+After the fall of Tubo kingdom, the son of the last Tibet Tsenpo (King) Lang Darma took Trandruk as a base, and later it became the center of the reign of King Yarlong

 In 1235 AD, Nedong became the central area of Phagmo Wanhu after the rise of Phagmo Drupa